RachelBurke/WebDeveloperBootcamp/Notes/WebDevelopmentBootcampNotes.md

 1. div - general container for flow content that does not inherently represent anything, but is used to group things
 1. span - does not require its own line (not a block level container like div is)

 ## Attributes
 These are additional information in tags (Ex. id, src, href).

+## More on this Section...
+See code for demonstration of the above notes.

+#Intermediate HTML

+## Objectives
+1. Write valid HTML Tables
+1. Wrtie validated HTML Forms using form, input, select, and label tags

+## Form Attributes
+1. action - where to send the data
+1. method - type of HTTP request to send

+## Input Attributes
+1. types - text, date, color, file, checkbox, password, etc.

+## Labels
+Allow you to add captions to forms.

+## Simple Validations
+1. The required attribute valiates that an input is not empty
+1. There are type validations that verify they type of entry

+## More on this Section...
+See code for demonstration of the above notes.